peemin/CSCI-5828-Git-and-Github/CSCI_5828_Kanban/NOTES.md

 **Kanban Cards**
 Similar to agile story cards, Kanban cards are a key component of Kanban.
 They are use to signal the need to move materials (stories) with in the production process.

+There is a belief held that demand-driven systems lead to faster turnarounds in production and lower inventory levels, helping companies implementing such systems be more competitive.

 Need example of how the Kanban Card moves down the kanban board:
 1. visualize the Kanban board.